kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 ### Non-Goals

 - **Recommender-confidence-based gating.** This feature is a user-declared policy, not a recommender-computed signal.
-Interoperation with `LowConfidence` / `RecommendationProvided` is left for future work.
 - **Reset semantics on modification of other fields.** Changing `resourcePolicy`, `targetRef`, or the target workload does not reset the window.
 The window is anchored on `vpa.CreationTimestamp`; users who need to re-observe a workload after a material change should delete and recreate the VPA.
 - **Cluster-wide default windows.** Out of scope for this AEP; operators can inject a default with a Mutating Admission Policy (see [Alternatives Considered](#alternatives-considered), item 3).